Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Track.md

 Payment Track can be used as [EMV Fallback](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv-fallback) and involves manually swiping the payment source into a payment device using a magnetic stripe _(magstripe)_.
 This can be used when the payment device fails to obtain the card details from the [card's chip](?path=docs/In-Person/Encrypted-Payments/EMV.md).

 A device encrypts the customer's payment source and sends the encryption data to Commerce Hub.
 A merchant can also choose to decrypt the `cardData` and re-encrypt the data it using a [multi-use public key _(MUPK)_](?path=docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key.md) before sending it to Commerce Hub.
+The `sourceType` _PaymentTrack_ is used to submit a transaction to our application.

 <!--
 type: tab